pySioGame is a free, open source and multi-platform educational application consisting of multiple activities and educational games for children.

 The pySioGame was developed in Python and uses the Pygame library for GUI.
 It also uses eSpeak which is an open-source text-to-speech engine.
 To run pySioGame from source you need all 3 of them installed on your system (eSpeak is optional).
 Please make sure your Pygame is compatible with the version of Python you have installed.
 However if you happen to have the pysiogame.exe version you only need to install eSpeak to enable the text-to-speech functionality.

 Operating System: the latest version should work on Windows, Linux, possibly Mac (not tested) - it will not run on mobiles, unless you can install python and pygame on them (unlikely in most cases).
-Basically this game was only tested and confirmed to work on Linux and Windows.
+So far this game was only tested and confirmed to work on Linux and Windows and recently RasberryPi.
 In either case you will need permissions to install some additional software.
 The pySioGame itself does not have to be installed - it can either be run as a self-contained application (on Windows) or it can be run from source via python interpreter which is one of the things that need to be installed on the system along with pygame and optionally eSpeak.

 Python versions supported: 2.7+ (including python 3+)